curious about rosacea?

 - Redness or thickening skin on the cheeks, nose, chin, or forehead

 - Small visible blood vessels on the face

 - Watery, bloodshot, or irritated eyes or swollen eyelids

 Although rosacea can affect anyone, people over the age of 30 with fair skin and a family history of similar symptoms tend to be most at risk.

 Think you may have rosacea?
 Take the quiz.

-FACTS: While rosacea is sometimes referred to as "adult acne," it has its own set of symptoms, triggers, and treatments.
+FACTS: Rosacea is sometimes referred to as "adult acne," but rosacea has its own set of symptoms, triggers, and treatments.
 In fact, it is a distinctly different and often a more serious condition than acne vulgaris, which most commonly occurs during adolescence.
-While both conditions can cause pimples, rosacea requires different therapy because acne treatments can make it worse, and the chronic nature of rosacea means it rarely goes away by itself.
+While both conditions can cause pimples, rosacea requires different therapy because acne treatments can make it worse, and the chronic nature of rosacea symptoms means it rarely goes away by itself.

 - Unlike acne, rosacea occurs most often in adults between the ages of 30 and 50